hackersanddesigners/obfuscation/README.md

 #### Apache

 The above scripts as well as the front-end will have some load-balancing methods implemented to prevent the server from going down.
-However, if you are using apache, it is set to only handle 150 active connections.
-If you are expecting to host more visitors simultaneously, consider changing this setting or enabling the `mpm_prefork` module.
+However, if you are using apache, it is set to only handle 150 active connections by default.
+If you are expecting to host more visitors simultaneously and your hardware can handle it, consider changing this setting or enabling the `mpm_prefork` module.

 ```
 sudo a2enmod mpm_prefork